sylabtechnologies/recursive_score/README.md

 # recursive_score
-recursive negative scores; can skip only one negative in a row
+recursive negative scores;
+skip only one negative in a row do recursion through the left and right remainder